ember-learn/guides-source/guides/release/components/actions-and-events.md

 For example, say we want to move account deletion from the `UserProfile` component to its parent `system-preferences-editor`.

-First we would move the `deleteUser` action from `user-profile.js` to the actions object on `system-preferences-editor`.
+First we would move the `deleteUser` action from `user-profile.js` to the parent `system-preferences-editor.js`.

 ```javascript {data-filename=app/components/system-preferences-editor.js}
 import Component from '@glimmer/component';